1914 System and Information Integrity Policy

 SI-5 Security Alerts, Advisories, and Directives

-1. DHS shall receive information system security alerts, advisories, and directives from designated external organizations on an ongoing basis.
+1. Receive system security alerts, advisories, and directives from third parties such as US-CERT, MS-ISAC, product vendors, etc. on an ongoing basis;

-2. Internal security alerts, advisories, and directives must be generated, as deemed necessary.
+2. Generate internal security alerts, advisories, and directives as deemed necessary;

-4. Security directives must be implemented in accordance with established time frames, or the issuing organization must be notified of the degree of noncompliance.
+4. Implement security directives in accordance with established time frames or notify the issuing organization of the degree of noncompliance.

 SI-8 Spam Protection

-1. Updates are implemented in accordance with DHS configuration management policy and procedures
+2. Update spam protection mechanisms when new releases are available in accordance with agency configuration management policy and procedures.

 SI-10 Information Input Validation